liatrio/openo11y.dev/docs/human-systems/observing-human-systems.md

 ### Secondary Contributors

-Open O11y uses this term to describe roles that exist to organize, improve, or facilitate the work of others.
+OpenO11y uses this term to describe roles that exist to organize, improve, or facilitate the work of others.
 In the world of software development, these roles commonly include, but are not limited to, SCRUM Masters, Project Managers, Product Owners, and Management.
 Secondary contributors ***SHOULD NOT*** use telemetry to observe the teams they support.